prebid/prebid.github.io/prebid-server/use-cases/pbs-pbjs.md

 }
 ```

+Next comes the auction and response:

-1. Enforce privacy regulations (US Privacy in this case)
+1. Enforce privacy regulations
 1. Call the bidders
 1. Collect responses
-1. For video, cache the VAST XML as instructed
+1. Cache teh VAST XML as instructed (for video)
 1. Prepare the OpenRTB response

 ### The Page Gets the Response